-O Haven Center will use Metrc as the seed-to-sale tracking software to maintain real-time inventory.
-The seed-to-sale tracking software inventory reporting will meet the requirements specified by the Commission and 935 CMR 500.105(8)(e), including, at a minimum, an inventory of marijuana plants; marijuana plant-seeds and clones in any phase of development such as propagation, vegetation, flowering; marijuana ready for dispensing; all marijuana products; and all damaged, defective, expired, or contaminated marijuana and marijuana products awaiting disposal.
+- O Haven Center will use a seed-to-sale tracking system approved by the Commission to maintain real-time inventory, and inventory reporting will meet the requirements specified by the Commission and state regulations including, at a minimum, an inventory of marijuana ready for dispensing; all marijuana products; and all damaged, defective, expired, or contaminated marijuana and marijuana products awaiting disposal. - o Haven Center will also maintain METRC compliance and management records to the extent required by the Commission.